FreeCAD/FreeCAD/src/Tools/typing/README.md

 uv publish               # uploads to PyPI (set UV_PUBLISH_TOKEN or log in first)
 ```

-To push a release candidate or development snapshot instead, use the alias
-`uv publish --publish-url https://test.pypi.org/legacy/` (test PyPI) or pass
+Normal publishes go through the `Publish freecad-typings` GitHub workflow
+(manual dispatch).
+It routes by ref: `releases/*` branches publish to PyPI,
+every other branch publishes to TestPyPI as a `.devN` build, and the workflow
+refuses a release branch that still carries the `dev` suffix in `version.json`.
-an explicit index URL.
-Regenerate before publishing whenever the bindings
+Regenerate before publishing whenever the bindings change so the wheel reflects
-change so the wheel reflects the current API.
+the current API.

 Keep residual hand-written public overlays under `src/Tools/typing/inputs/overlays/`.
 Keep
 source-adjacent PyCXX type signature inputs in plain `.pyi` files such as